How do exponential size solutions arise in semidefinite programming?: Main results and proofs

-\end{Definition} In words, $t_{j+1}$ is the index of the rightmost nonzero block of columns ``above" the identity block in $A_{j+1}'.$ We illustrate the tail index on Figure \ref{figure-tailindex}.
+\end{Definition} In words, $t_{j+1}$ is the index of the rightmost nonzero block of columns ``directly above" the identity block in $A_{j+1}'.$ We illustrate the tail-index on Figure \ref{figure-tailindex}.
 Here and in later figures the $\bullet$ blocks are nonzero, and we separate the columns indexed by $\I_{k+1}$ from the other columns by double vertical lines.